 At first glance it may appear that the father of the groom does not play a particularly big role in the wedding ceremony, being overshadowed by the father of the bride.
 Whilst the responsibilities of the father of the groom are not high profile, they are very important.

 Support your son.
 First and foremost, your job is to support your son.
-As you may know from personal experience, getting married is a big step in any man’s life, and you should be a source of advice and help where needed.
+As you may know from personal experience, getting married is a big step in any man’s life.
+You should be a source of advice and help where needed.
 You can also help your son with any nerves on the big day.

 Foot the bill?
 Whilst it is traditionally the father of the bride’s responsibility to pay for his daughter’s wedding, in modern times the arrangements can be more flexible.
 You may be contributing to the cost of the wedding or even footing the whole bill.
-In these circumstances you can expect to have some degree of input into the decision-making process, although you should try not to be seen as interfering.
+If so, you can expect to have some input into the decision-making process, although you should try not to be seen as interfering.

 Sort out your relatives.
-In terms of practical assistance before the day, you can take the lead in shepherding your side of the family.
+You can take the lead in shepherding your side of the family.
 When the couple announce their wedding date, and you know who is to be invited, make sure all the guests in your family know the date as soon as possible.

 Unfortunately, some people will always be slow to respond to a wedding invitation.
 Are any of your relatives dragging their feet?
 If so, get on the phone and give them a gentle chase.